TainanNeves/HEartLab_Workflow/README.md

 # To Do:
 - Automatize search and filtering of optical recordings (Junior)
-- Plot of the 12 leads ECG derivations (Junior)
+- Plot of the 12 leads ECG derivations (Junior) - 50% done
 - Put Npy-matlab library path add in the readme file (Tainan)